 A minimum level of service that:

-- will introduce you to the service and have an agreement with you about expectations
+- will introduce them to the service and have an agreement with them about expectations

-- provide you with a personalised action plan and define your career goal(s)
+- provide customers with a personalised action plan which defines their career goal(s)

 - ensures regular contact and reviews i.e. once a month face to face appointments

 - facilitates a range of interventions to address their health needs including CBT courses, 1-2-1 lifestyle advice and peer to peer support